CEO & Co-founder

 The Huffington Post dedicated an article to Ophir’s views in the dossier Financial Services Third Wave of Innovation: AI & Machine Learning.
 A rare view into his vision of the world of finance, including a 20 minute video session.

 Mr. Gottlieb was an option maker on the NYSE ARCA exchange floor and simultaneously on the Chicago Board Option Exchange (CBOE) remotely.
 He first gained notoriety as the managing director of client services and algorithmic trading for Livevol Inc, recently acquired by CBOE.
-He created and authored what was believed to be the most heavily followed option trading blog in the world for three-years.
+He created and authored what was believed to be the most heavily followed option trading blog in the world for three-years in which the posts were consumed by Bloomberg terminals as real-time news.

 Mr. Kaplan is a founding director of MarketWatch, and is widely recognized as one of the grandfather’s of modern portfolio theory.